 Could it work?
 Would you chip in that half a percent of your new bike cost?
 I know I would.

 Next question then – who holds the purse strings?
 Well, in lieu of the Bank of Keeper of the Peak, you’d need a constitutionalised, accounted, responsible and representative body.
 Open MTB seem to fit the bill nicely.

 Clearly, there’s some thinking that needs to be done but I think it could work.
 So how would you share the money out?
 Let’s say you’re a bike shop in the Quantocks.
 Over a few months, you’ve raised about £1000 for the pot through sales.
-How do you know that money isn’t going to go straight to the well organised, busy areas rather than you’re local trails?
+How do you know that money isn’t going to go straight to the well organised, busy areas rather than your local trails?
 It’s a simple case of registered interest.
 The overall pot gets divided proportionately to where the investment comes from.
 Say 80% of the overall pot is raised in the Peak District, it would make democratic sense to reinvest that back in those trails.
 Give or take a little round the edges for national campaigns and similar campaigns and you have a model which could work.

 So where does the money go to?
 Well that’s simply the Dragon’s Den model.
 It’s a pot that anyone can apply for.
 Yes there would have to be some rules or agreed terms; some basic standards to qualify for investment – but that’s admin.
 That will come with debate.
 Bouncing the thought around.

 So while this may well be the ramblings of an eternal optimist, it feels like a kernel of an idea.

 Happy to know your thoughts.
 You can comment below!

 *suggested tiny contribution